Sniffen Court Historic District: Description and history

 Sniffen Court may have been named after John Sniffen, a local builder, although The New York Times could not find evidence of his involvement with the alley.
 As the need for carriage houses lessened, the buildings were converted for other uses.
 In 1918, two of the stables (#1, also known as 150 East 36th Street, and #3) were bought by the Amateur Comedy Club, which has been in existence since 1884, to be their clubhouse and theatre; they remain there today.
 In the 1920s the conversions continued, and by 1966 one of the buildings was in use as an architect's office, the gabled building at #2 (156 East 36th Street) was the home of a noted architect, while the remainder were small private residences.

 Two artists associated with the mews were the sculptors Malvina Hoffman and Harriet Whitney Frishmuth, both of whom had studios in the Court.
 On the rear of the alley are mounted two sculpted plaques of Greek horsemen by Hoffman.

 Notable people

 Composer Cole Porter once owned a residence at 2 Sniffen Court as well as the townhouse next door at 4 Sniffen Court in order to discreetly put up his boyfriend at the time, all while he was in residence at the Waldorf-Astoria.
 In the 1930s, author Pearl Buck resided in what had been Hoffman's home.
 Also, legendary comedian Professor Irwin Corey owned a home on Sniffen Court for many years.
-Since then, the street has played host to model Claudia Schiffer, musician Lenny Kravitz and, more recently, British talk show host Graham Norton.
+Since then, the street has played host to model Claudia Schiffer, musician Lenny Kravitz and, more recently, Irish talk show host Graham Norton.